Voting machine, ID problems crop up in U.S. elections

 Although a full picture of the problems was not yet clear, officials and voting rights advocates reported machine failures in North Carolina and Texas, polling breakdowns in a key Florida county and an overall increase in the number of people reporting they were turned away for lack of proper identification.

-"It all points to problems we need to solve," said Wendy Weiser, director of the non-partisan Brennan Center Democracy Program.
+"It all points to problems we need to solve," said Wendy Weiser, director of the non-partisan Brennan Center Democracy Programme.

 In North Carolina, where a strict election law barring provisional voting outside a voter's normal precinct was upheld last month by the U.S. Supreme Court, voting was briefly halted at one precinct after officers responded to an altercation between voters and election officials, according to the state's Democratic Party.